 Berkeley's world, while not a material world, is not a world of imagination.
-It is a real world of real ideas.
-The drawback for Berkeley is that we are left with only our mental states.
+It is a real world of real ideas even if those ideas are just mental states.
 Berkeley's world is purely psychological.

-The big question for Berkeley is whether we can transcend our own mental states to refer to, or understand, a world external to us, even if it is not a physical world.
+The big question for Berkeley is whether we can transcend our own mental states to refer to or understand a world external to us, even if it is not a physical world.

 The solipsistic picture of Descartes returns.